 Now, for what I learned:

 1. There are 3 upper levels Heaven and 3 lower levels Hell.
-(Meme of the upper room).
-In Heaven you get to spend 9 million years in the lap of luxury before descending to the second realm; Asura as a Jealous Demi-God.
-Then there is the Human realm, which according to Buddhism, is the best one realm.
+In Heaven, you get to spend 9 million years in the lap of luxury before descending to the second realm; Asura as a Jealous Demi-God.
+Then there is the Human realm, which according to Buddhism, is the best realm.

 2. There are three vehicles to reincarnation or Samsara: Small, Great and Diamond.